HobnobMancer/cazy_webscraper/docs/source/tutorial.rst

 .. code-block:: bash
   cazy_webscraper myemail@domain.com

-When NO optional arguments are provided the default behaviour of the scraper will be performed.
+When no optional arguments are provided the default behaviour of the scraper will be performed.
 The default behaviour is to:

 * Scrape the entire CAZy databases